Real estate scams to watch out for

 - Last minute closing cancellations – we see this one a lot.
 Sometimes wholesalers can’t find a buyer and wait until the day of closing to tell you they can’t buy your home.
 Imagine packing up, finding a new home, only to find out the day of closing you can’t sell your house.
 The worst of this is when wholesalers do it intentionally knowing that you’ll lower the price if they try to delay closing.

-- Loss of equity – most often, homeowners don’t understand what their house is really worth in these cases.
+- Loss of equity – most often, homeowners don’t understand what their house is really worth in these cases and the wholesaler is not going to provide this information.
+They hope you don’t know.
 What might look like a good deal for the seller turns out to be a bad decision when you look at the facts.

 The simple way to avoid this scam is just call Unicorn Real Estate when you want to sell your home.
 If there is a reason you are leaning towards an off-market, cash sale, we can help.
 Whether that is making you a fair market as-is offer OR helping you sell your house off-market to legitimate investors and netting you more money….call us before you sign anything.